HuskieRobotics/Huskie-RPi-Vision-Public/README.md

 ## Setup

-1. Download Raspbian onto your personal computer: [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) or [Noobs](https://www.raspberrypi.org/downloads/noobs/) if you are less experienced with linux.
-I currently use NOOBS but Raspbian works the same.
+1. Download Raspbian onto your personal computer: [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)

-2. Download [SD Formatter](https://www.sdcard.org/downloads/formatter_4/) and follow these [instructions](https://www.raspberrypi.org/documentation/installation/noobs.md)
+2. Download [Etcher](https://etcher.io/) and flash the pi using the Raspbian image.

-3. Once your SD card is formatted and in the pi, you have two options: either use a monitor with mouse and keyboard to access pi or learn how to [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)
+3. Once your SD card is formatted, place an empty text file called ssh in the boot folder to enable SSH.
+You can then install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on your desktop to access the pi.
+Then hook up your pi to your internet (via ethernet cable) and then ssh into the pi using putty with a hostname of ```raspberrypi.local``` a username of ```pi``` and a password of ```raspberry```.
+You may change these once in the terminal by running ```sudo raspi-config```.
+This is the easiest way to access the shell of the RPI however you may also hook up a monitor, keyboard, and mouse if you would like to use the desktop.

 4. Make sure your pi is connected to the internet and install git via ```sudo apt-get install git``` or follow these [instructions](https://www.raspberrypi.org/learning/getting-started-with-git/worksheet/)

 5. Then fork this [repository](https://github.com/HuskieRobotics/Huskie-RPi-Vision-Public) and clone it.
 Instructions [here](https://guides.github.com/activities/forking/)...
 If you do not have access to the desktop/web browser you may just clone the repository.
-To just clone use ```git clone https://github.com/HuskieRobotics/Huskie-RPi-Vision-Public```
+To just clone use ```git clone https://github.com/HuskieRobotics/Huskie-Vision```

-6. Now run my setup file (it may take up to an hour to compile the opencv library, be patient).
+6. Now run my setup file (it may take up to 6 hours+ to compile the opencv library, run this overnight).
 Use the commands
 ```
-sudo chmod +x /home/pi/Huskie-Vision/setup/Setup_Script.sh
+sudo chmod +x /home/pi/Huskie-Vision/setup/setup_script.sh
-/home/pi/Huskie-Vision/setup/Setup_Script.sh
+sudo sh /home/pi/Huskie-Vision/setup/Setup_Script.sh
 ```